 What advice would you give business users of social networking accounts?

 I think the first step is to properly assess the value and business risks involved in engaging with social networking.
 Senior executives are acutely aware that intangible assets such as brand value and reputation as just as valuable to a business as cash in their bank account – yet while the organisation may have sophisticated, effective and carefully audited procedures in place in relation to writing cheques or transferring funds from bank accounts, their approach to engaging with social networking – with its associated risks to company reputation – may be far less rigorous.
-One of my colleagues wrote blog post for the marketing institute of Ireland a few months back on a related topic.
+One of my colleagues wrote a blog post for the marketing institute of Ireland a few months back on a related topic.

 A large number of companies are now using Twitter – how can they protect themselves from Twitter DM scams?